mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

 ### Example 1.
 Regular runs

-This example is for a table is already labelled for `shredder_mitigation` and upstream changes have been propagated, which makes the process as simple as:
+This example is for a table that already has the label `shredder_mitigation` and upstream changes propagated, which makes the process as simple as:

 - Bump the version of the table and make changes to the new version files.
 - Update the definition of `os_version` in the query and rename it to `os_version_build` both in query and schema to ensure that it is recalculated.
 The schema description remains valid and remove column `attributed` from the query and schema.